Princess Victoria Melita of Saxe-Coburg and Gotha: Grand Duchess of Hesse

-Victoria and Ernst proved incompatible.
-Victoria despaired of her husband's lack of affection towards her, while Ernst devoted much of his attention to their daughter, whom he adored.
+Victoria and Ernest proved incompatible.
+Victoria despaired of her husband's lack of affection towards her, while Ernest devoted much of his attention to their daughter, who he adored.
 Elisabeth, who physically resembled her mother, preferred the company of her father to Victoria.
-Ernst and Victoria both enjoyed entertaining and frequently held house parties for young friends.
+Ernest and Victoria both enjoyed entertaining and frequently held house parties for young friends.
 Their unwritten rule was that anyone over thirty "was old and out."
 Formality was dispensed with and royal house guests were referred to by their nicknames and encouraged to do as they wished.
-Victoria and Ernst cultivated friends who were progressive artists and intellectuals as well as those who enjoyed fun and frolic.
+Victoria and Ernest cultivated friends who were progressive artists and intellectuals as well as those who enjoyed fun and frolic.
 Victoria's cousin Prince Nicholas of Greece and Denmark remembered one stay there as "the jolliest, merriest house party to which I have ever been in my life."

 Victoria was, however, less enthusiastic about fulfilling her public role.
-She avoided answering letters, put off visits to elderly relations whose company she did not enjoy, and talked to people who amused her at official functions while ignoring people of higher standing whom she found boring.
-Victoria's inattention to her duties provoked quarrels with Ernst.
+She avoided answering letters, put off visits to elderly relations whose company she did not enjoy, and talked to people who amused her at official functions while ignoring people of higher standing who she found boring.
+Victoria's inattention to her duties provoked quarrels with Ernest.
 The young couple had loud, physical fights.
-The volatile Victoria shouted, threw tea trays, smashed china against the wall, and tossed anything that was handy at Ernst during their arguments.
+The volatile Victoria shouted, threw tea trays, smashed china against the wall, and tossed anything that was handy at Ernest during their arguments.
 Victoria sought relief in her love for horses and long gallops over the countryside on a hard-to-control stallion named Bogdan.
 While she was in Russia for the coronation of Tsar Nicholas II, Victoria's affection for Kirill was also rekindled.
 She enjoyed flirting with him at the balls and celebrations that marked the coronation.